nyris/SDK.Android/README.md

 For more information please see [nyris.io](https://nyris.io/)

 We provide a new SDK with better error handling and reactive programming support.
-The SDK is written in `kotlin` and compatible with `Java`.
+The SDK is written in [Kotlin](https://kotlinlang.org/) and compatible with [Java](https://docs.oracle.com/javase/8/docs/technotes/guides/language/index.html).

 Why new SDK ?
 -----
-The the old [sdk](https://github.com/nyris/Nyris.IMX.Android) is offering only image matching service and based on Asynchronous Callback system.
+The the old [SDK](https://github.com/nyris/Nyris.IMX.Android) is offering only image matching service and based on Asynchronous Callback system.
 This new SDK offers :

 * Support of Reactive programming paradigm